NOTE: This webpage is deliberately NOT shown on the menu system.

 - Albert Einstein - lived with several major regrets.
 Understood physics and math.
 High IQ, lower EQ.

 - Princess Diana - considered beautiful by many, but she had a tormented love life, did she not?
 When we pay too much attention to external distractions like jewelry and titles, we may not notice the facial clues.
 Also, when we remove makeup, a truer picture emerges.
+"She had a bit of a big nose."
+(Daily Mail)

 - Yassar Arafat - How about his efforts at achieving peace for the region?
 Easy to get distracted by his headscarf.
 Focus on the nose!
 This photo shows a child standing behind a younger Arafat.
 The child doesn't have a pointy or large nose at all - Arafat does.
 (Photo Credit: World Economic Forum / CC 2.0)